br0keh/cc-checker/README.md

 ```
-1st: Download project [here](https://github.com/viniciusbrokeh/cc-checker/).
-Install on your website or XAMPP.
+1st: Download project andd Install on your website or localhost.
 2nd: Open "check.php" with some IDE
 3rd: Edit the Gateway information (URL, live and die messages, postfields...)
 4th: Enjoy!